Darren159/ShopNav/README.md

 ## How the App Works

-When the user opens the app, they can select their current mall, search for stores, or view personalized recommendations.
-The interactive map guides them to their chosen store, and the personalized recommendations adapt based on the user's shopping history and preferences.
+When the user opens the app, they can select their current mall or malls that they are interested in.
+They can then look at the overall layout of the mall.

+They can use the navigation function, input the initial stall and destination stall, and the application will provide the shortest path from the initial store to the destination store.

+They can also search for a specific store that they are interested in.
+ShopNav will list out the details of the store like opening hours, location and promotions.
+It will also show the existing malls that have that store.

+Users can also view their personalized recommendations.
+The application will have an accumulation of scores of different stores based on their shopping history and preferences, and then recommend a stall for them when queried.

 ## System Design